 Paul F. Tompkins is one of the most charming, quick-witted and popular comedians on the scene.
 Tompkins has recorded four stand-up specials for Comedy Central, and hosts the "Speakeasy" web series.
 Tompkins is an Emmy-nominated writer for “Mr. Show with Bob and David,” and has appeared in movies including “There Will Be Blood” and “the Informant!”
 His most recent comedy albums include “Freak Wharf” and “Laboring Under Delusions.”

-Keegan-Michael Key is best known for starring in the hit Comedy Central series Key & Peele.
+Keegan-Michael Key is best known for starring in the Emmy-nominated and Peabody Award-winning Comedy Central series Key & Peele.
 He got his start in comedy at Second City Detroit, and later moved on to their Chicago company where he received awards for his writing and performance.
-While still in Chicago, Key made the jump to TV, starring in Fox's MADtv for six seasons, and scoring reoccurring roles on shows like RENO 911! and Gary Unmarried.
-Key can also be seen on the big screen in movies including Role Models, Due Date, and Just Go With It.
+While still in Chicago, Key made the jump to TV, starring in Fox's MADtv for six seasons, and scoring reoccurring roles on shows like RENO 911!, FX's Fargo, and USA Network's Playing House.
+Key can also be seen on the big screen in movies including Role Models, Due Date, Just Go With It, and Let's Be Cops, as well as the upcoming Horrible Bosses 2.

 Ellie Kemper most recently portrayed Erin Hannon on the last 5 seasons NBC's “The Office.”
 Kemper also has a recurring role on FOX’s “The Mindy Project” and will next be seen on the final season of CBS’s “How I Met Your Mother.”
 Kemper first gained-attention with her one-woman show, "Feeling Sad/Mad," at the UCB Theater.
 In features, Kemper co-starred in Universal’s Bridesmaids opposite Kristen Wiig for Paul Feig and Judd Apatow.
 She also has appeared in 21 Jump Street, Identity Thief and Somewhere.